alvinwilta/ts-express-boilerplate/README.md

 # Typescript Boilerplate with MongoDB

-to run server with dev settings use `npm run start:dev`
+to run server with dev settings use `npm run dev`

 build server with `npm run build`